 Student final marks will be determined by the classroom teacher and approved by the principal.
-The weightings and grade calculations will be consistent with what was shared with parents and students prior to the beginning of the course on the course outline.
+The weightings and grade calculations will be consistent with what was shared with parents/guardians and students, on the course outline at the beginning of the course.